CorWatts/fasterscale/README.md

 ```

 ## Assets
-We have built-in support for compilation of JS and CSS/SCSS assets.
-Ensure you have both Closure Compiler and Yui Compressor installed and ensure you have uncommented the respective lines in ```site/config/main.php``` or overridden them in ```site/config/main-local.php```.
+We have built-in support for minimizing JS and CSS assets.
+Ensure the npm packages uglifyjs and uglifycss are installed via ```npm install uglifyjs uglifycss -g```.
+Then uncommented the respective assetManager lines in ```site/config/main.php``` or override them in ```site/config/main-local.php```.
 Then execute:
 ```bash
 ./yii asset site/assets/assets.php site/assets/assets-compressed.php
 ```